 A Fabry disease diagnosis is often delayed.
 The time to diagnosis of Fabry disease takes an average of 15 years from when symptoms first appear.
 Individuals may experience many years of suffering and frustration while potentially receiving unnecessary medical treatments due to misdiagnoses.
 Fabry disease is progressive, meaning it can get worse over time, leading to serious problems in the kidney, heart, and brain.
 If Fabry disease signs and symptoms are recognized promptly, doctors can intervene earlier and possibly help delay more serious complications.
-The most erious life-threatening problems from Fabry disease usually occur in the fourth or fifth decade of life.
+The most serious life-threatening problems from Fabry disease commonly begin in the fourth or fifth decade of life.
 Do not wait.
 If you think you may have Fabry disease, talk to your doctor now.

 Fabry disease is often missed in women and children